mlcommons/mlperf_client/rules/MLPerf_Client_Rules.md

 **Benchmark publication date** – The date when the new release of MLPerf Client is released to the public alongside source code.
 New versions will be posted to the MLPerf Client public GitHub repo and promoted via the MLCommons website and beyond.

-The v1.6 submission will follow the timeline shared in the "Client v1.6 release timeline" tab shared in this document: [Final: Public MLCommons Overview Calendar 2026](https://docs.google.com/spreadsheets/d/11k_7m1N4z8D95ynsRE0jwtPuBpqjILhP-bbKSSQ8rSQ/edit?usp=sharing)
+The v2.0 submission will follow the timeline shared in the "Client v1.6 release timeline" tab shared in this document: [Final: Public MLCommons Overview Calendar 2026](https://docs.google.com/spreadsheets/d/11k_7m1N4z8D95ynsRE0jwtPuBpqjILhP-bbKSSQ8rSQ/edit?usp=sharing)

 ### 3.2.
 Submission assets needed

 Unlike the MLPerf data center benchmarks, MLPerf Client submissions are not composed of benchmark scores to be published by MLCommons.
 Instead, MLPerf Client submitters provide one or more software execution path implementations to be integrated into the MLPerf Client application.
 These implementations will be reviewed by other submitters and, if approved, will be distributed with the next public release of MLPerf Client.

-Submitters will be required to supply a packaged set of assets with their submissions on October 6, as spelled out below.
+Submitters will be required to supply a packaged set of assets with their submissions on the submission deadline, as spelled out below.

 - Acceleration path implementations and config files specifying how they run
 - Any libraries and supporting components